floswald/SippData/readme.md

 ## useage

-you need a unix/macOS machine to run the bash scripts.
+* you need a unix/macOS machine to run the bash scripts.
 (I think).
+* downloads core and topical modules form SIPP
+* The typical stata data for a panel has about 7GB
+* the entire raw data is 50GB

 Proceed like this: